Will the Trail Blazers cover the spread vs. the Warriors? Promo Codes, Betting Trends, Records ATS

 Additional Trail Blazers Insights & Trends

-- The Trail Blazers score an average of 107.4 points per game, 8.3 fewer points than the 115.7 the Warriors give up to opponents.
+- The Trail Blazers put up an average of 108.0 points per game, 8.1 fewer points than the 116.1 the Warriors allow to opponents.

-- Portland has put together a 3-1 ATS record and a 1-3 overall record in games it scores more than 115.7 points.
+- Portland is 3-2 against the spread and 1-4 overall when it scores more than 116.1 points.

 Bet on this or any NBA matchup at BetMGM